Maximum of the Ginzburg-Landau fields: Pointwise distribution for Ginzburg-Landau field

 \section{Pointwise distribution for Ginzburg-Landau field}

-In this section we first employ an inductive decomposition argument to study the asymptotics of moment generating function of the harmonic average process.
-We then apply these Gaussian asymptotics to prove Proposition \ref {lem: tail bound} (the Gaussian tail for the field at one site).
+The main result of this section is the Gaussian tail for the Ginzburg-Landau field at one site (Proposition \ref{thm: tail bound}).
+To prove this we will employ a multiscale decomposition argument to obtain the approximate Gaussian asymptotics of moment generating function of the harmonic average process.

 We first introduce the {proper} scales in order to carry out the inductive argument.
 Given any $v\in D_{N}$, $\varepsilon >0$ and $c\in \left( 0,1\right) $, denote by $\Delta =$dist$\left( v,\partial D_{N}\right) $ and $ M=M\left( c\right) =\left( 1-c\right) \log \Delta /\log \left( 1+\varepsilon \right) $.
 Define the sequence of numbers $\left\{ r_{k}\right\} _{k=1}^{\infty }$, $\left\{ r_{k,+}\right\} _{k=0}^{\infty }$ and $\left\{ r_{k,-}\right\} _{k=0}^{\infty }$ by